New Student Orientation

 Carnegie Mellon Student Information

-Student ID Number: You will be contacted by a Carnegie Mellon Silicon Valley staff member regarding your Carnegie Mellon Student ID number.
+Student ID Number: Your home department will provide you your Carnegie Mellon Student ID number.
 This student ID number, along with your Andrew UserID, is your primary identifier at Carnegie Mellon and allows you access to your Andrew account information and additional resources.

 Andrew UserID and Carnegie Mellon Email Address: As a Carnegie Mellon student, you have been issued a Carnegie Mellon Student ID and email address.
 Your Student ID is known as your "Andrew UserID".
 Visit the Technical Resources section below for more information.